-The Domestic Violence Survivors Justice Act (S5116) is a New York State billed introduced in 2015.
-It would allow judges to go outside the regulated sentencing scheme and assess whether domestic abuse was a "significant contributing factor" to the alleged crime.
+The Domestic Violence Survivors Justice Act (S1077/A3974) is a New York State bill originally introduced in 2011.
+It allows judges to go outside the regulated sentencing scheme and assess whether domestic abuse was a "significant contributing factor" to the alleged crime.
 For example, if a survivor commits a crime because a violent partner or family member abuses them, a judge can consider that a “significant contributing factor.”
 Another example is that if a survivor commits a crime because their abuser coerces them (threatens their life or safety, etc.), a judge can consider that a “significant contributing factor.”
-This would allow judges to implement shorter sentences and, in some cases, alternative-to-incarceration (ATI) programs.
+This allows judges to implement shorter sentences and, in some cases, alternative-to-incarceration (ATI) programs.
 ATIs are court-mandated programs that fall under the authority of governmental or non-profit agencies.
 They operate in conjunction with the criminal justice system across New York State.
-The bill also permits currently incarcerated survivors, who meet the criteria, to apply for resentencing or earlier release.
+The bill also permits currently incarcerated survivors, who meet the criteria, to apply for re-sentencing or earlier release.

 On March 4, 2019, the DVSJA passed the Assembly for the fourth year in a row.
 Then on March 12, 2019, it passed the Senate on it’s first ever vote 53-8.
 Throughout the legislation’s history, attempts were made to water down and manipulate the bill because it was seen as "weak on crime" or a "get-out-of-jail-free card."